RealUranar/HiWi/README.md

 * xyzfile 0 1 test.xyz
 ```
 Additionally to the optimization, we lock the dihedral angle of the R-N-N-R bond at 270°.
 This is to simplify further calculations.
 We also read in the xyz-file in the same directory called test.xyz.
+For Orca calculations the **index of atoms start at 0!**

 ### Performing a dihedral scan
 After the pre-optimization has concluded, we can start the dihedral scan around the R-N-N-R dihedral.
 To do this we set up 4 new calculations: